 Popolopen Torne Loop is a 5.1 mile moderately trafficked loop trail located near Highland Falls, New York that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking and is accessible from April until November.
+The trail is primarily used for hiking and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash